Sweet Valentine’s Day Traditions to Start with Your Mom This Year

 Reminisce about the days when mom helped you make your classroom valentines and have a card-making afternoon.
-Pick up some blank pink or red cards (like these Folded Cards, $3.99, Walmart) and decorate them with paper hearts and glue.
+Pick up a pack of blank red greeting cards with envelopes ($13, Amazon) and decorate them with paper hearts and glue.
 If crafting isn’t your thing, print a few of our free printable valentines and send them out to friends and family.

 Make a Memory Book